 Need DICOM, PACS, RIS & CIS related IT Solutions?

-QSS Technosoft Inc is a leading provider of medical imaging informatics systems.
+QSS Technosoft Inc is a leading provider of pacs medical imaging software informatics systems.
 We offer a wide range of PACS and RIS solutions.
 Our PACS and RIS solutions are designed to meet the needs of hospitals, clinics, and radiology centers.
 We offer a variety of features and options that can be customized to meet your specific needs.

 We are proud to mention that our work has been recognized by leading B2B reviews and research platforms like GoodFirms, Clutch, MirrorView, and many more.